judeleonard/-Hello-World/README.md

 # Introduction

-This is an Open source dataset which I downloaded from kaggle.The data Shows the average sales price of avocado for different years.So I aimed to explicitly explore and analyse how the prices of avocado varies in different regions over a given period of time.
+This is a competition that was hosted on kaggle.The data Shows the average sales price of avocado for different years.So I aimed to explicitly explore and analyse how the prices of avocado varies in different regions over a given period of time.
 Also implemented models to study the time Series using ARIMA and FbProphet model.